Brix101/arch-base-packages/README.md

 ### Choose a name for your computer

-Assuming your computer is known as "hostname":
+Assuming your computer is known as "archlinux":

 ```
    # echo archlinux > /etc/hostname